How to Automate Physics Choices and Studies Using Model Methods

 In the Results section, we add a Derived Values node to evaluate the maximum stress from the first study.
 This could alternatively be done using the Maximum Component Coupling operator.
 This value, obtained in pascals (as shown in the Settings window for Surface Maximum 1) will be compared to the initial yield stress in pascals.
 To this end, we introduce the parameter SY_scaled.

-SYield and SY_scaled are for the Materials node and the model method, respectively.
+SYield and SY_scaled are for the Materials node and the method, respectively.

 A Maximum Component Coupling operator is another alternative for this operation.

-Now that we have all of the ingredients we need, let’s write the model method.
+Now that we have all of the ingredients we need, let’s write the method.

-A model method that is used to automate an efficient elastoplastic analysis.
+A method that is used to automate an efficient elastoplastic analysis.

 Two of the above lines warrant some discussion: